captmcneil/ajaxify/README.md

 `<a href="/my-url" title="This is a modal" class="ajaxify">Open my url in a modal!</a>`

-Specify a `data-target-container-selector` to open the link in your own HTML element instead:
+You can specify a `data-target-container-selector` to open the link in your own HTML element instead.
+This also removes any dependency on bootstrap:

 `<a href="/my-url" class="ajaxify" data-target-container-selector="#my-container">Open my url in a div!</a>`